gitlabhq/gitlab-runner/docs/configuration/tls-self-signed.md

 This error occurs when the Docker host or Kubernetes node where the runner schedules the executors does not trust the certificate used by the private registry.
-To fix the error, add the relevant root certificate authority certificate to the system's trust store based on your operating system.
+To fix the error, add the relevant root certificate authority, or certificate chain, to the system's trust store based on your operating system, then restart the containerd service.
+Depending on your Runner version and Docker host environment, it may also be necessary to set the Runner feature flag `FF_RESOLVE_FULL_TLS_CHAIN` to `FALSE`.